boilerroomtv/cdn-challenge/README.md

 ## Delivery
 Document your setup in a Google Doc:

-- Include the login details to the AWS account
 - Include demo links for each file type
-- Include screenshots
+- Include screenshots of all relevant config
+- Explain your working

+We'll let you know once we have reviewed your work so you can shut the account down.